htuovila/wine-data/README.md

-Having obtained the product numbers, the scraper moves through individual product pages, which contain basic product information in different sections - these can be found using BeautifuSoup to parse the html.
+Having obtained the product numbers, the scraper moves through individual product pages, which contain basic product information in different sections - these can be found using BeautifulSoup to parse the html.

 Running the scraper on a raspberry pi takes approximately 5s per page, and